-Like many of my readers, I’m more of a weekend warrior than a regular athlete.
+Unfortunately, exercise can trigger injury and chronic pain.
+Especially since, like many of my readers, I’m more of a weekend warrior than a regular athlete.
 But when I’m in the zone, training for a half marathon or even just getting in my regular jogs, it feels good…except when it doesn’t.

 Over the years, I’ve definitely seen exercise take a toll on my body.
-I’ve had heel pain and numerous other ailments that often send patients running into my office.
+I’ve had heel pain and many other ailments that often send patients running into my office.
 And, as it turns out, we’re not alone in that fact.

 60% of Exercisers Experience Injury Related Pain

-Running Through the Pain: Just a Bad Idea
+Running Through Chronic Pain: a Bad Idea

 Unfortunately, these numbers are not limited to the respondents in these polls.
 I see so many patients in my office who were injured months ago, but kept trying to train through the pain.
 By the time they see me, they are dealing with a bigger injury—and a longer recovery period—than would have been the case had they seen a podiatrist at the first sign of discomfort.

 I get how annoying it is to stop your weekend runs.
 I understand how upsetting it is to stay on the bench and let down your athletic team.
 But I need you to understand that, as soon as you get hurt, you need to see a doctor and take a rest, regardless of your frustration.

 Walking Mistakes to Avoid Chronic Pain